Black Sun (symbol): Azov Brigade

 The Ukrainian Azov Brigade, founded in 2014, used the symbol as part of its logo in 2014-2015; it was later removed.
 Political scientist Ivan Gomza wrote in Krytyka that the Nazi connotations of the symbol in that logo are lost on most people in Ukraine, and the logo rather has an association with "a successful fighting unit that protects Ukraine."
 WotanJugend, a neo-Nazi group based in Kyiv and connected to the broader Azov political movement, has also used the Black Sun symbol to promote its group.
 In 2022, during the Russian invasion of Ukraine, NATO tweeted a photo of a female Ukrainian soldier for International Women's Day.
 The soldier wore a symbol on her uniform that "appears to be the black sun symbol".
 After receiving complaints from social media users, NATO removed the tweet and stated "The post was removed when we realised it contained a symbol that we could not verify as official".

 Other uses

-According to Freedom House initiative Reporting Radicalism, the Black Sun is also used by some modern pagan and satanist groups as an esoteric symbol.
-They further note that it is sometimes used as a fashionable, aesthetic symbol, or misunderstood as having origins in ancient Scandinavian or Slavic cultures.
-The Anti-Defamation League notes that though the symbol is popular with white supremacists, imagery resembling the black sun features in many cultures, and should be analysed in the context it appears, and not necessarily interpreted as a sign of white supremacy or racism.
+According to the Freedom House initiative Reporting Radicalism, the Black Sun is also used by some modern pagan and satanist groups as an esoteric symbol.
+They further note that it is sometimes used as a fashionable, aesthetic symbol or misunderstood as having origins in ancient Scandinavian or Slavic cultures.
+The Anti-Defamation League stated that though the symbol is popular with white supremacists, imagery resembling the black sun features in many cultures, and should be analysed in the context it appears, and not necessarily interpreted as a sign of white supremacy or racism.

-The Colombian singer Shakira inadvertently sold a necklace with the symbol engraved during her 2018 "El Dorado" tour, being under the impression that it was an ancient pre-Columbian symbol.
+The Colombian singer Shakira inadvertently sold a necklace with the symbol engraved during her 2018 "El Dorado" tour, under the impression that it was an ancient pre-Columbian symbol.
 Fans noticed the error and alerted her team, and the necklace was subsequently pulled down from the store.

+The perpetrator of the terrorist attack on two mosques in Christchurch, Brenton Tarrant, used an image widely circulated on the far-right forum 8chan on the cover of his manifesto, “The Great Replacement.”
+The image features a black sun at the center of a circle divided into eight sectors, which are said to symbolize the eight principles of white supremacy.
+On the back, the black sun was superimposed in the center of eight photos.